 a.
 Employment: maximum fifty (50) persons

-The Small Enterprise Development Unit's Work Programmes are designed to fulfill the Strategic Agenda items of the National Industrial Policy (NIP)
+The Department's work programmes are designed to fulfill the Strategic Agenda items of the National Industrial Policy (NIP).

 National Industrial Policy (NIP)